 What to expect from your doctor

-- When did you first begin experiencing symptoms that might make you think you have heart disease, such as chest pain or shortness of breath?
+- Have you had symptoms of heart disease, such as chest pain or shortness of breath?
+If so, when did they begin?

-- Do you have these symptoms all the time or do they come and go?
+- Do these symptoms persist or come and go?

 - How severe are your symptoms?